-When you enrol in the AKT or KFP you will be asked to nominate your preferred venue.
-If your preference changes after enrolling, please notify the RACGP via email to examinations@racgp.org.au as soon as possible so we can update your details.
+When you enrol in the AKT or KFP you'll be asked to nominate your preferred venue.
+If your preference changes after enrolling, notify the RACGP via email to examinations@racgp.org.au as soon as possible so we can update your details.

-We encourage you to complete your enrolment as soon as possible after enrolment opens, since venue capacity is strictly limited.
-If your preferred exam venue is oversubscribed, you will be allocated to the next closest venue.
+We encourage you to complete your enrolment as soon as possible after enrolment opens, as venue capacity is strictly limited.
+If your preferred exam venue is oversubscribed, you'll be allocated to the next closest venue.

-For the AKT and KFP, you'll receive confirmation of your venue location approximately four weeks before the date of the exam in which you're enrolled.
+For the AKT and KFP, you'll receive confirmation of your venue location approximately six weeks before the date of the exam in which you're enrolled.
 We advise you not to make any travel arrangements until your exam venue has been confirmed.

-Make sure you carefully plan your travel to and from the exam venue and consider the impact of fatigue and stress on safe travel.
+Plan your travel carefully to and from the exam venue and consider the impact of fatigue and stress on safe travel.
 Where appropriate, you may want to consider overnight accommodation close to your allocated venue after the location has been confirmed.